 The pioneers in wilderness therapy include Ezekiel C. Sanchez at Brigham Young University, Steven Bacon, and Nelson Chase at Colorado Outward Bound School.
 However, Madolyn M. Liebing was the first clinical psychologist to incorporate wilderness programs into clinical therapy.

 How to Find a Therapist

-What Should I be Looking for in an LMHP?
+What Should I be looking for in an LMHP?

 Questions to Ask a Potential Therapist

-- What safety measures do you have in place?
+- What safety measures are in place?